Algebraic Montgomery-Yang Problem: the noncyclic case: Introduction

 \begin{conjecture} [\cite{FS87}](Montgomery-Yang Problem) \\ {\it Let be a pseudofree $\mathbb{S}^1$-action.
 Then it has at most $3$ non-free orbits.} \end{conjecture}

 The problem has remained unsolved since its formulation.

 Pseudofree $\mathbb{S}^1$-actions on 5-manifolds $L$ have been studied in terms of the 4-dimensional quotient orbifold $L/\mathbb{S}^1$ (see e.g., \cite{FS85}, \cite{FS87}).
+A manifold is called a \emph{ rational homology sphere} if it has the same $\mathbb{Q}$-homology groups with a sphere, i.e., it has the same Betti numbers with a sphere.
 The following one-to-one correspondence was known to Montgomery, Yang, Fintushel and Stern, and recently observed by Koll\'ar (\cite{Kol05}, \cite{Kol08}):